poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 * Race: Dwarf
 * Description: Gruff Stoneflask is head of the Barley Brewer's Guild.
 He also runs the Brewmaster's Bazaar, which caters to potion enthusiasts with a focus on non-magical brewing supplies.
 The store is filled with the hearty scent of brewing ingredients, and Gruff, a skilled dwarf, is known for his expertise in crafting concoctions.
 Barrels of non-magical herbs, grains, and other brewing essentials fill the store, creating a bustling atmosphere.
 * Wares: Brewing herbs, grains, fermentation barrels, non-magical potion bottles, and brewing equipment.

 ### Mystic Marvels Emporium
 * Proprietor Name: Grenda Thistledew
 * Class and Level: Wizard 7
 * Race: Halfling
 * Description: Grenda Thistledew's Mystic Marvels Emporium is a magical wonderland filled with enchanted items and wizard accessories.
 As a skilled halfling wizard, Grenda has a knack for sourcing unique magical items.
 The store is adorned with floating magical orbs and animated displays, creating an otherworldly atmosphere.
 * Wares: Enchanted trinkets, magical quills, spellbooks, arcane focus items, and various non-weapon magical items.

 ### Arcane Artifacts Boutique
 * Proprietor Name: Ignatius Arcanum
 * Class and Level: Sorcerer 6
 * Race: Tiefling
 * Description: Ignatius Arcanum's Arcane Artifacts Boutique is a sophisticated store catering to spellcasters and magic enthusiasts.
 The tiefling sorcerer meticulously curates a collection of magical items and accessories.
 The store's interior is adorned with magical sigils, and Ignatius is known for his deep understanding of arcane trinkets.
 * Wares: Crystal balls, magical scrolls, enchanted ink, wizard hats, magical robes, and various non-weapon magical items.

 ### Smith's Forge & Tools
-* Proprietor Name: Thrain Ironarm
+* Proprietor Name: Torig Ironarm
 * Class and Level: Fighter 4
 * Race: Dwarf
-* Description: Thrain Ironarm's Smith's Forge & Tools is a bustling blacksmith shop known for its high-quality non-magical weapons and armor.
-Thrain, a sturdy dwarf with a passion for craftsmanship, takes pride in creating durable and finely detailed items.
+* Description: Torig Ironarm's Smith's Forge & Tools is a bustling blacksmith shop known for its high-quality non-magical weapons and armor.
+Torig, a sturdy dwarf with a passion for craftsmanship, takes pride in creating durable and finely detailed items.
 The rhythmic clang of hammers and the heat of the forge create an energetic atmosphere within the shop.
 * Wares: Weapons, armor, shields, blacksmithing tools, and custom-made non-magical equipment.

 ### Stoneheart Armory
 * Proprietor Name: Gorim Stoneheart
 * Class and Level: Fighter 5